 One of the best ways to show that a character has crossed the Despair Event Horizon is to give him/her the occasion to perform a Despair Speech to show that his/her hopes are lost and that there's nothing else left to do.
 Expect Creepy Monotone if the character is portrayed as scary.

-Not the same thing as Hannibal Lecture: while that is when one character attempts to drive another past the Despair Event Horizon, a Despair Speech would be done by a character to show that they have crossed it.
+A Despair Speech would be done by a character to show that they have crossed the Despair Event Horizon.
 The character is winding up his/her own lack of chances, desperation and, sometimes, remorse for something he/she could have done or said before.
 If said character is a criminal, his/her confession can become a Despair Speech.
 Be careful when writing this: done too much or badly, and it becomes Wangst.

 Contrast Badass Boast.